Hannah Yahya and Sarah Saeed discuss their parts in the Stealth Aspies show, August 2017.

 SURVEY ONE https://www.surveymonkey.co.uk/r/83Y7Q9L

 SURVEY TWO https://www.surveymonkey.co.uk/r/83HX8FT

-The Stealth Aspies show is a piece being written from surveys above.
+The Stealth Aspies show is an show premiered at the Edinburgh Fringe Festival written from the surveys above.
 I wanted to capture and reflect the experiences of autistic people either late diagnosed, or having to hide their true natures from those around them.
 So far this has resulted in responses that my friends and I who are attempting to stage the show, find really moving and resonant with our own experiences.

 In fact, personally I doubt I will fill them in?
 We have all of us discovered so much that reflects our own lives that there seems to be no need.
 Thus my belief that autistic people have a race empathy is born out yet again.
 This will of course be an uplifting and positive experience.
 In the middle, Jim Sinclair’s Don’t Mourn For Us will be performed.
 I have included it below.